Tar: Wood tar

-Since prehistoric times wood tar has been used as a water repellent coating for boats, ships, sails, and roofs.
+Since prehistoric times, wood tar has been used as a water-repellent coating for boats, ships, sails, and roofs.
 In Scandinavia, it was produced as a cash crop.
-"Peasant Tar" might be named for the district of its production.
+"Peasant Tar" might be named after the district where it is produced.

 Wood tar is still used as an additive in the flavoring of candy, alcohol, and other foods.
 Wood tar is microbicidal.
-Producing tar from wood was known in ancient Greece and has probably been used in Scandinavia since the Iron Age.
+Techniques for producing tar from wood were known in ancient Greece and have probably been used in Scandinavia since the Iron Age.
 Production and trade in pine-derived tar was a major contributor in the economies of Northern Europe and Colonial America.
 Its main use was in preserving wooden sailing vessels against rot.
 For centuries, dating back at least to the 14th century, tar was among Sweden's most important exports.
 Sweden exported 13,000 barrels of tar in 1615 and 227,000 barrels in the peak year of 1863.
 The largest user was the Royal Navy of the United Kingdom.
 Demand for tar declined with the advent of iron and steel ships.
 Production nearly stopped in the early 20th century.
 Traditional wooden boats are still sometimes tarred.

 The heating (dry distilling) of pine wood causes tar and pitch to drip away from the wood and leave behind charcoal.
 Birch bark is used to make particularly fine tar, known as "Russian oil", used in Russian leather protection.
 The by-products of wood tar are turpentine and charcoal.
 When deciduous tree woods are subjected to destructive distillation, the products are methanol (wood alcohol) and charcoal.

-Tar kilns (tjärmila, tjæremile, tjæremile, tervahauta) are dry distillation ovens, historically used in Scandinavia for producing tar from wood.
+Tar kilns (tjärmila, tjæremile, tjæremile, tervahauta, tõrvaahi) are dry distillation ovens, historically used in Scandinavia for producing tar from wood.
 They were built close to the forest, from limestone or from more primitive holes in the ground.
 The bottom is sloped into an outlet hole to allow the tar to pour out.
-The wood is split into dimensions of a finger, stacked densely, and finally covered tight with earth and moss.
+The wood is split into finger-sized pieces, stacked densely, and finally covered tightly with earth and moss.
 If oxygen can enter, the wood might catch fire, and the production would be ruined.
 On top of this, a fire is stacked and lit.
 After a few hours, the tar starts to pour out and continues to do so for a few days.